tbm/homepage/content/debian/orion/d-link/dns-323/faq.md

 is supported in Debian 8 (jessie).
 The D-Link DNS-323 revision C1 is not supported.

-Please be aware that Debian 8 (jessie) is the last release to support the D-Link DNS-323 and Conceptronic CH3SNAS.
-These devices are not supported in the upcoming Debian 9 (stretch).
+Please be aware that Debian 8 (jessie) was the last release to support the D-Link DNS-323 and Conceptronic CH3SNAS.
+These devices are not supported in Debian 9 (stretch).

 <h3>Is Debian on the DNS-323 or CH3SNAS suited for people new to Linux?</h3>